ghb24/NECI_STABLE/docs/neci/input/system.rst

     a cutoff for the magnitude of the two-electron integrals.
 If the integrals are larger than the size specified, they will be zeroed.

+**CALCMCSIZETRUNCSPACE** [iMCCalcTruncLev] [CalcDetCycles] [CalcDetPrint]

+    This option will stochastically calculate the size of a truncated determinant space from the reference determinant FDet.
+This algorithm is far better for calculation the size of the truncated space compared to **CALCMCSIZESPACE**.
+It is also parallelised, and takes into account all the symmetries (including HPHF).
+It takes the truncation level (this does not need to be the same as the **EXCITE** specification, CalcDetCycles
+    - the number of MC *acceptances* (this is subtly different to the cycles in **CALCMCSIZESPACE**) per processor, and CalcDetPrint - the number of cycles before the stats of the MC run are printed to a "SpaceMCStats" file.
+This file gives the iteration number, the number of allowed determinants generated, the fraction of generated determinants which were allowed, and finally, the expected size of the space from the run so far.

 **CALCMCSIZESPACE** [CalcDetCycles] [CalcDetPrint]

     This option will calculation the exact size of the determinant space, including spin-